miguelmunnozmoya/Python_and_research/README.md

     - Variable selection
     - Encoding
     - Data balancing
-- Apply regression models to to classify soil texture effectively and reliably using the minimum number of variables possible
+- Apply regression models to to classify soils by its texture effectively and reliably using the minimum number of variables possible
     - RandomForestClassifier